What Are Vector Embeddings? A Concise Guide

 What Is the Difference Between Pre-trained Embeddings and Custom Embeddings?

-Pretrained embeddings come from pre-trained deep learning models called checkpoints.
+Pretrained embeddings come from pre-trained deep-learning models called checkpoints.
 These checkpoints are usually open-source transformer models that have been trained on public data.
-Custom embeddings come from your own deep learning models trained on your own custom, domain-specific data.
+Custom embeddings come from your own deep learning models trained on your own custom, domain-specific training data too.